Download the Complete FYRU By-Laws

 (iii) Standing orders and terms of reference for committees and special advisory groups;

-(iv) Procedures and protocols for the operation of any USA Rugby associated entities;
+(iv) Procedures and protocols for the operation of any FYRU associated entities;

 (vi) Risk management and audit policies

 Section 3.2.
 Number and Qualifications.
-The Board shall consist of five (5) voting Directors, including four (4) At-Large Directors, and one (1) Membership Representative Director.
+The Board shall consist of five (5) voting Directors.
 The Board shall be composed of persons with a broad matrix of financial, legal, commercial, marketing, sports business skills, international rugby experience, and contacts.
 Directors shall be elected without regard to race, color, religion, age, gender, sexual orientation, national origin, or physical handicap.
 All Directors shall be Individual Members of the Corporation.
 No paid employee of the Corporation shall be eligible to serve as a Director.

-The Membership Representative Director shall serve for a term of two (2) years or until such Director’s successor has been duly elected and qualified or until the Director’s earlier death, resignation, or removal.
+Section 3.3.
+Terms.
+Each At-Large Director shall serve for a term of four (4) years or until such Director’s successor has been duly elected and qualified or until the Director’s earlier death, resignation, or removal.

 - At-Large Directors.
-The At-Large Directors shall be (a) nominated by the Nominating Committee at least forty-five (45) days prior to the annual meeting of the Members or other meeting of the members called for the purpose of electing Directors; (b) elected by the members by a simple majority vote at such meeting; The Nominating Committee shall nominate one person for each vacant position or for each position the term of which is due to expire in such year.
-The Members shall elect or refuse to elect each person nominated by the Nominating Committee, but may not elect any person not nominated by the Nominating Committee.
-If the Members do not elect one or more of the nominated persons, the Nominating Committee shall subsequently present to the Members new nomination(s) for such positions for election
+The At-Large Directors shall be (a) nominated by the Board at least forty-five (45) days prior to the annual meeting of the Members or other meeting of the members called for the purpose of electing Directors.
+An open call for candidates will be sent out by the Board and posted on the Florida Union website; (b) elected by the members by a simple majority vote at such meeting; The Board shall nominate two or three people for each vacant position or for each position the term of which is due to expire in such year.
+The Members shall elect or refuse to elect one person nominated by the Board for each vacant position, but may not elect any person not nominated by the Board.
+If the Members do not elect one or more of the nominated persons, the Board shall subsequently present to the Members new nominations for such positions for election.

-Section 3.8.
+Section 3.7.
 Removal of Directors.
-The entire Board of Directors or any individual Director with the may be removed from office for cause upon the petition of at least twenty-five percent (25%) of the members of the Union in office and the subsequent vote of at least two-thirds (2/3) of the members of the Union in office.
-For purposes of this Section 3.7, “cause” shall mean the failure by the Director to carry out his/her duties or responsibilities as a Director or any action or inaction which, in the discretion of the Congress, materially and adversely affects or may affect the Corporation.
+The entire Board of Directors or any individual Director with the may be removed from office for cause upon the petition of at least twenty-five percent (25%) of the members of the Union in office and the subsequent vote of at least 51% of the members of the Union in office.
+For purposes of this Section 3.7, “cause” shall mean the failure by the Director to carry out his/her duties or responsibilities as a Director or any action or inaction which, in the discretion of the members, materially and adversely affects or may affect the Corporation.

-Section 3.10.
+Section 3.9.
 Meetings.
 The Board shall meet at least quarterly at dates and times established by the Board.
 One meeting designated by the Board shall be the annual meeting of the Board.
-Special meetings shall be called by the Executive Director upon the order of the Chairman or at the written request of a number of Directors constituting a majority of the Directors then in office and entitled to vote.
+Special meetings shall be called by the General Manager upon the order of the Chairman or at the written request of a number of Directors constituting a majority of the Directors then in office and entitled to vote.
+All meetings can be held by teleconference except for the annual meeting which should be held in person with the option of a two-way video conference set if a Board member cannot be physically present.

-The Union Board, hereafter called the Board, shall constitute the FYRU governing body.
-It shall operate within the confines of these By-Laws and FYRU Rules and Regulations, and shall not assume any authority or responsibilities unless these By-Laws and Rules and Regulations are amended by the FYRU membership.
+The Board shall constitute the FYRU governing body.
+It shall operate within the confines of these By-Laws and FYRU Rules and Regulations, and shall not assume any authority or responsibilities unless these By-Laws and Rules and Regulations are amended by the FYRU Board.

 ARTICLE IV.
 STANDING OPPORATIONS & MANAGEMENT COMMITTEES

 Section 4.1.
 Appointed Paid Employees.
-The Board of Directors shall appoint and employ an Executive Director to strategically lead and direct the Union’s “Executive Office”.
-The Executive Director is to establish and implement goals, strategies, plans and policies at the direction and discretion of the Board of Directors.
-The Executive Director is responsible for hiring and training new employees to the Executive Office.
+The Board of Directors shall appoint and employ an General Manager to strategically lead and direct the Union’s “Executive Office”.
+The General Manager is to establish and implement goals, strategies, plans and policies at the direction and discretion of the Board of Directors.
+The General Manager is responsible for hiring and training new employees to the Executive Office.
 All new appointments require a final board approval before an employment contract can be enacted.

 Section 4.2.
 Appointed Volunteer Positions.
-At the discretion of the Board of Directors the Executive Director shall appoint all volunteer positions within the Executive Office including but not limited to; The Disciplinary Chairman, Referee Liaison, Director of High Performance Rugby, Director of Coaching and Director of Youth Rugby Development.
+At the discretion of the Board of Directors the General Manager shall appoint all volunteer positions within the Executive Office including but not limited to; The Disciplinary Commitee, Referee Liaison, Director of High Performance Rugby, Director of Coaching and Director of Youth Rugby Development.

 Section 4.3.
 Elected Committees.
 Each membership category shall have an elected Management Committee that is responsible to the members for the execution of the Leagues, Competitions, Rules and Eligibility for that membership group.

 Standing Committees will have an elected Chairman and a representative from each member club shall serve on that committee.
-The Chairman of each committee will be elected by the members present who have a team entered in that Conference.
+The committee members present will elect the Chairman of each committee who have a teams entered into the Conference.

 The Standing Committees are;